Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: Conclusion

-Under the natural assumption that BHs in HMXBs are formed directly from massive stars and within the paradigm of efficient angular momentum transport, these BHs must have low spins ($a\sim 0.1$; e.g., ~\citealt{Belczynski2020b}).
-We have demonstrated that the most reliable and often used method of BH spin estimate based on fitting the disk spectra in HMXBs can be overestimated if there is a warm skin on top of the disk.
-In particular, we show that with this model the most observed system, Cyg X-1, can be consistent with slowly a spinning BH.
-The same warm skin solutions also give low spin for LMC X-1 (Zdziarski et al 2023) and almost certainly can fit to the much worse quality data from M33 X-7.
-We speculate that this warm skin is needed in the HMXB-BH due to the stellar wind Roche Lobe Overflow.
+Under the natural assumption that BHs in HMXBs are formed directly from massive stars and within the paradigm of efficient angular momentum transport, these BHs also must have low spins ($a_{\rm BH}\sim 0.1$; e.g. ~\citealt{Belczynski2020b}).
+We have demonstrated that this conclusion is fully consistent with BH spin estimate based on a fitting of the disc spectra in HMXBs with models where the disc is covered by a warm Comptonised layer.
+In particular, we show that with this model, the X-ray spectra of the softest (but still pretty hard) state of Cyg X-1 is consistent with a slowly spinning BH, as confirmed by \citet{Zdziarski0224b} for another set of data. {The same is true of X-7 in M33, whose BH spin is completely unconstrained when its soft X-ray spectra are fitted with the warm-skin model.} The same warm-skin solutions also give a low spin for LMC X-1 (\citealt{Zdziarski0224a}.
+We have shown that the warm-skin solution is as physically plausible as the so--called standard solution, especially in the case of systems that are not in a generic soft X-ray spectral state.
+We speculate that this warm skin is ubiquitous in the HMXB-BH due to the presence of additional accretion from lower angular momentum material in the stellar wind as well as Roche Lobe overflow.

-Thus we conclude that the LVK and HMXB BHs are consistent with having the same origin, i.e. with the LVC~BHs forming directly from stars under the assumption of efficient angular momentum transport.
+Thus, we conclude that the LVK and HMXB BHs are consistent with having the same origin, that is, both classes of BHs form directly from stars with efficient angular momentum transport.

-\acknowledgements We would like to thank Jerome Orosz, Henric Krawczynski, Andrew King, and Andrzej Zdziarski for very useful comments on this study.
-KB acknowledges support from the Polish National Science Center (NCN) grant Maestro (2018/30/A/ST9/00050).
-CD acknowledges support from STFC through grant ST/P000541/1.
-SH acknowledges support from STFC through the studentship grant ST/V506643/1.
-KS is funded by the National Science Center (NCN), Poland, under grant number OPUS 2021/41/B/ST9/00757.

-\section{Appendix}
+\begin{appendix}